Long Live Love (Olivia Newton-John song): Eurovision

+Aftermath

-On 10 August 2022, Eurovision’s official YouTube channel uploaded the song’s performance from 1974 contest in Brighton in tribute to Olivia after her death.
+On 10 August 2022, the Eurovision's official YouTube channel uploaded, with permission of the BBC, the song's Eurovision performance in Brighton in tribute to Newton-John after her death.

 Chart performance

 In the British Isles "Long Live Love" charted in the UK with a #11 peak and reached #9 in Ireland: the track also afforded Newton-John a #11 hit in her adopted homeland of Australia.
 In anticipation of a boost from its expected strong Eurovision showing, "Long Live Love" was widely released throughout mainland Europe with the track having its highest global impact in Norway with a three-week chart peak tenure at #3, being kept from #1 by the chart-topping 1974 Eurovision victor "Waterloo" (ABBA) with first "Devil Gate Drive" (Suzi Quatro) and then "Seasons in the Sun" (Terry Jacks) at #2.
 However "Long Live Love" did not afford Newton-John widespread European success, otherwise charting only on Belgium's Dutch chart (#7) and in Finland (#9).